-What to Do With Expired Coffee Powder
+What Can I Do With Expired Coffee Powder?

 There are many things that you can do with expired coffee powder.
 Some people use it as an additive to their baking recipes, while others use it as a way to add flavour to their foods.
 If you have an odour somewhere, you can use expired coffee powder to absorb that smell.
 Additionally, you can also use expired coffee powder as a way to clean surfaces.

 What’s described below is applicable for pure coffee powder and not instant coffee powder, that are usually mixed with sugar or other ingredients.

 Coffee can be used as a body scrub.
 Simply mix a little coffee with some honey, or mix it with your regular soap.
 You can also use it as a facial scrub to exfoliate your skin, but because it’s a little abrasive so it’s not recommended to be done daily.
 Mixing some coffee powder with your body wash, aid in scrubbing.
 Refrain from adding too much, as it could choke your sewage.
 If you have any allergies, you may want to use less of this product or stop using it.